Sera Waters

-Sera Waters is a South Australian textile artist, arts writer, and arts educator.
-She lectures at Adelaide Central School of Art.
+Sera Waters is an Australian textile artist, arts writer, and arts educator.
+She lectures at Adelaide Central School of Art in Adelaide, South Australia.

-Biography
+Early life

 Sera Waters was born in Murray Bridge, South Australia, in 1979.

-She has a Bachelor of Visual Arts (Hons) from the University of South Australia, a Masters of Visual Arts from the University of Adelaide, and a PhD from the University of South Australia.
-She received the Ruth Tuck Scholarship in 2005 and used it to undertake study at the Royal School of Needlework in the UK.
-She lectures in art history at Adelaide Central School of Art.
+She received a Bachelor of Visual Arts (Hons) from the University of South Australia in 2000.
+In 2005 she was awarded the Ruth Tuck Scholarship for Visual Arts, and used it to undertake study at the Royal School of Needlework in the UK.